michjk/Question_Classifier_Pytorch/README.md

 ```
 python train_cv_cnn.py --path train_cnn_parameter.json
 ```
-Note: currently the validation result are printed to console
+Note: currently the cross validation result are printed to console, not saved

 ## JSON file for training model
 The JSON file are already prepared with appropriate setting.
 You can have parameter name different from example, but it is best to follow the example.Most of the setting are for model hyperparameter, loss function parameter, and optimizer parameter that has same parameter name as the model, loss function, and optimizer itselves.